apostrophecms/apostrophe-multisite/README.md

 Then, go to the admin bar, pick "Sites", and add a site, giving it one of the hostnames you added to `/etc/hosts`.
 Let's say the hostname is `one`.

+> Remember that you'll need to add staging and production hostnames here too at some point.

 Now you can access:

 `http://one:3000`